Regulation of microtubule nucleation

 Methodology

-We predominantly use Drosophila as an in vivo multi-cellular animal model system.
-We combine precise manipulation of the genome, fixed and live advanced cell imaging, and biochemical assays to probe the molecular regulation of microtubules and the effect of their mis-regulation within cells.
+We predominantly use Drosophila as an in vivo multicellular model system.
+Our approach combines precise genome manipulation, advanced fixed and live-cell imaging, and biochemical assays to probe the molecular regulation of microtubules—and the consequences of their misregulation.
+We also collaborate closely with structural biologists to resolve the atomic-level details of the proteins and complexes driving microtubule nucleation.

 Members